12 Food Items Frugal People Proudly Exclude From Their Shopping List

 Bottled Water

-Buying bottled water regularly is not only bad for the environment, but it’s also a lot more wasteful than buying a reusable bottle, such as a stainless steel bottle that can be filled with tap water and used multiple times.
+Buying bottled water regularly is not only bad for the environment but also much more wasteful than buying a reusable bottle, such as a stainless steel bottle that can be filled with tap water and used multiple times.
+Buy one (and you really don’t need more than 1 or 2 per person) and refill that instead.

 Brand Name Cleaning Products

-Store-brand or generic cleaning products almost always provide the same level of efficiency as name-brand ones, and they are usually a lot cheaper, too.
+Store-brand or generic cleaning products almost always provide the same level of efficiency as name-brand ones and are usually much cheaper, too.
+And you can always make your own at home to save even more money!

 Frozen Meals

-Frozen dinners are not only terrible for one’s health, but they are also quite pricey for what you get.
+Frozen dinners are not only terrible for one’s health but also quite pricey for what you get.
 Frugal people would much rather make their meals from scratch than pay for someone else’s labor.

 Organic Produce

-It’s well known that organic foods are much pricier than ordinary ones.
+It’s well known that organic foods cost a lot more than ordinary ones.
+And very often, organic produce is not necessarily “cleaner” than regular produce, especially if you wash your food before eating it.
 If you want to buy organic produce, the best bet is to find better deals at various farmers’ markets.

 Canned and Packaged Soup